Skip to content

 Adjust black elements in your logo

-Since the theme’s OG Images use a black background, modify any pure black elements in your logo to white for better visibility.
+Since the theme’s OG Images use dark backgrounds, modify any pure black elements in your logo to white for better visibility.

 Replacing the Website Icon#